dvdsk/site/public/content/posts/vim_recipes.md

 2. Send the entries to the _quick fix list_ `Ctrl + q`
 3. Quick fix lists just openend.
 Go to the first item (press `enter`) or use `:cfirst`.
 4. Record a macro (I press q twice, recording in register q).
 Thanks the to previous step we start with the cursor at the exact place it will be when later executing the macro.
-5. Undo the changes done while recording the macro (or they will be applied twice)
+5. Undo the changes done while you where recording the macro (or they will be applied twice)
 5. Use the magic: `:cdo norm! @q`.
 Also known as: quick fix do, go to normal mode, run macro in register q.

 ## Custom (tele)scope